In Flanders Fields

 The story of John McCrae's World War I poem interweaves the poet's words with information about the war, details of daily life in the trenches, accounts of McCrae's experience in his field hospital, and the circumstances that contributed to the poem's creation.

-A Crown of Life - The World of John McCrae.
+Cover of A Crown of Life - The World of John McCrae.

-A Crown of Life - The World of John McCrae.
+A Crown of Life - The World of John McCrae

 by Dianne Graves